EarthScope Project had two observatories active in Alaska.

-- The Plate Boundary Observatory run by UNAVCO has deployed scores of high precision GPS receivers capable of measuring millimeter-scale motions of Earth's crust.
+- The Plate Boundary Observatory (which is now called Network of the Americas) has deployed scores of high precision GPS receivers capable of measuring millimeter-scale motions of Earth's crust.
 These instruments along with strainmeters and tiltmeters help us learn about plate tectonics, earthquakes, and volcanoes and could aid in earthquake and tsunami early warning systems.

-- The USArray run by the Incorporated Research Institutions for Seismology is a network of seismometers and other instruments designed to help us better understand the structure of the crust and mantle.
+- The USArray was a network of seismometers and other instruments designed to help us better understand the structure of the crust and mantle.
 It also provides unprecedented insights into earthquake physics, volcanic processes, active tectonics, and continental structure and evolution.

 Although the EarthScope Project is ended, many of the installed instruments are still operating and are being run by the EarthScope Consortium.
 EarthScope Consortium formed in January 2023 through the merger of UNAVCO and IRIS, which had previously run Plate Boundary Observatory and USArray.